India's richest getting poorer, says Forbes

 MUMBAI India's richest are getting poorer, according to Forbes, as falling stock prices, corruption scandals in Asia's third-largest economy and a global slowdown wiped 20 percent off the total value of the country's 100 wealthiest in the last year.

-Mukesh Ambani, head of Reliance Industries, India's most valuable company, retained the top spot with a value of $22.6 billion (14.1 billion pound), despite seeing his net worth drop by $4.4 billion.
+Mukesh Ambani, head of Reliance Industries, India's most valuable company, retained the top spot with a value of $22.6 billion, despite seeing his net worth drop by $4.4 billion.

 In the same period, Ambani completed construction of a 27-storey house in Mumbai, costing an estimated $1 billion.